MagedGDEV/CppInsights/README.md

 Arrays have several characteristics:

 - Size of the array is fixed
-- Variables are of same type
+- Variables are of the same type
 - Stored in contiguous memory locations
 - Each element can be accessed by using an index (position)
 - Position of first element is **`0`** not **`1`**